Dental Specialists: A Breakdown

 What Makes a Dental Specialist Special?

-Dental specialists become dentists the same way general dentists do: complete a 4-year undergraduate (bachelor) degree, pass the Dental Admission Test, and successfully earn a dental degree to become licensed to practice as a dentist.
-Specialists, however, spend at least an extra two years pursuing postgraduate training in their chosen specialty before getting board certified as a specialist.
+Dental specialists become dentists the same way general dentists do.
+They complete a 4-year undergraduate (bachelor) degree, pass the Dental Admission Test and successfully earn a dental degree to become licensed to practice as a dentist.
+Specialists, however, spend at least an extra two years pursuing postgraduate training in their chosen specialty before becoming board-certified as a specialist.

 What Type of Specialists Might I Need?

-It is common for most people to visit at least one type of specialist in their lifetime.
-The type of specialist you will need will depend entirely on what is needed.
-Here is a breakdown of the most common dental specialties:
+It is not uncommon for a person to visit at least one type of specialist in their lifetime.
+The type of specialist you might see will depend entirely on what treatment may be needed.
+The most common dental specialists include:

 Pedodontist

-- A pedodontist, or pediatric dentist, specializes in working with children; some even more specifically work with special needs children
+- A pedodontist, or pediatric dentist, specializes in working with infants and children through adolescence.
+They also offer treatment for people with special needs.

-- Pedodontists perform routine services, like exams, cleanings, crowns, and fillings, but may also perform more specialty services, like root canals or pulpotomies (removal of tooth pulp) on primary teeth, whereas other specialists might only perform these specialty services on permanent teeth
+- Pedodontists perform routine services, like exams, cleanings, crowns and fillings.
+They may also perform more specialty services, like root canals or pulpotomies (removal of tooth pulp) on primary teeth.
+In contrast, other specialists might only perform these specialty services on permanent teeth.

-- As very young or special needs patients might not be able to sit still for dental treatment, many pedodontists provide sedation or have hospital privileges, so they may provide dental treatment in a hospital, under anesthesia
+- Some very young or special needs patients might not be able to sit still for dental treatment.
+Many pedodontists provide sedation services or have hospital privileges so they may provide dental treatment in a hospital, under anesthesia.

 Orthodontist

-- A general dentist might refer a patient with an overbite, underbite, cross bite, or misaligned teeth to an orthodontist
+- A general dentist might refer a person with an overbite, underbite, cross bite or misaligned teeth to an orthodontist.

-- Treatment usually consists of braces, retainers, aligners, or headgear
+- Treatment may consist of braces, retainers, aligners or headgear.

 Oral and Maxillofacial Surgeon

-- Though general dentists often perform some simple surgical procedures, like extractions, patients are referred to oral and maxillofacial surgeons when more complex surgical procedures or sedation is needed
+- General dentists often perform some simple surgical procedures, like extractions, but people are referred to oral and maxillofacial surgeons when more complex surgical procedures or sedation is needed.

-- This type of specialist doesn?t only perform dental surgery like wisdom tooth removal, they also help many patients with medical procedures, like cleft lip/palate or those who need corrective jaw surgery
+- This type of specialist performs dental surgery, like wisdom tooth removal, along with implant and medical procedures, like cleft lip/palate, or those who need corrective surgery due to an injury to the jaws or facial bones.

 Endodontist

-- Endodontists specialize in treating conditions relating to tooth pulp, which is where the tooth?s nerve and blood vessels live
+- Endodontists specialize in treating conditions related to tooth pulp, where the tooth's nerve and blood vessels are located.

-- Though one treatment option for an abscessed, severely decayed, or broken/cracked tooth would be to have the tooth pulled, if possible, an endodontist will perform a root canal in an attempt to save the tooth structure
+- One treatment option for an abscessed, severely decayed or broken/cracked tooth would be to have the tooth pulled, but it's not always ideal.
+Instead, a person may be referred to an endodontist to perform a root canal to try to save the tooth structure.

-- Once a root canal is done on a tooth, an endodontist will likely refer you back to your general dentist for a permanent restoration, like a crown, to be applied to the treated tooth
+- Once a root canal is completed, the endodontist will likely refer you back to your general dentist for a permanent restoration, like a crown.

-- Most endodontists will only perform advanced procedures like root canals on permanent teeth, so if it is a primary tooth that requires endodontic treatment, a pediatric dentist may be needed
+- Most endodontists will only perform advanced procedures, like root canals, on permanent teeth.
+If your child has a primary tooth that requires endodontic treatment, they may need a referral to a pediatric dentist.

 Periodontist

-- Patients are most often referred to a periodontist when they have been diagnosed with periodontitis (gum disease)
+- You may be referred to a periodontist if you have been diagnosed with periodontitis (gum disease).

 Prosthodontist

-- Prosthodontists specialize in creating replacement teeth, like dentures, bridges, and partials, as well as reconstructive dentistry
+- Prosthodontists specialize in designing and creating replacements for teeth and other parts of the mouth.
+This may include providing services, like dentures, bridges and partials, as well as reconstructive prosthetics.

-- Many, but not all, general dental offices provide partial and denture services at their clinics, so they may refer a patient to a prosthodontist to create replacement teeth
+- Many, but not all, general dental offices provide partial and denture services at their clinics; however, they may refer a person to a prosthodontist in some instances.

-- General dentists who can otherwise make replacement teeth in-office might refer patients with unique or absent jawbone structure, allergies to certain materials, or other medical conditions to a specialist in order to accommodate the patient?s needs
+- General dentists might also refer a person with a unique or absent jawbone structure, allergies to certain materials or other medical conditions to a prosthodontist in order to best accommodate their needs.

 Specialists and Dental Coverage

-As dental treatment provided by a specialist can tend to get quite expensive when paying out-of-pocket, it is very important that you confirm prior to receiving any treatment that both the specialist you plan to see is in your dental network AND that any treatment planned by the specialist is covered under your dental plan benefits.
+Dental treatment provided by a specialist can be costly.
+To avoid surprise costs, it is very important that you confirm that the specialist you plan to see is in network and that the treatment planned is covered under your dental plan benefits.
+Blue Cross Blue Shield FEP Dental strongly recommends, and highly encourages, that pre-treatment estimates be submitted for all major and extensive services prior to treatment.

 Why Would I Need a Specialist?

-General dentists are able to perform many types of routine procedures, like exams and fillings, among other things.
-However, there are some cases where a procedure might be more complicated or when special tools or equipment may be needed.
-In these cases, a general dentist will often lean on a dental specialist to take care of the patient, whether through specialized care or simply for a second opinion.
+General dentists are able to perform most dental procedures.
+However, there are some occasions where a procedure might be more complicated or when special tools or equipment may be needed.
+In these cases, your general dentist may refer you to a specialist for specialized care or for a second opinion.

-Though many dental clinics have dental specialists on their staff, there may be times when a general dentist has to refer a patient to a dental specialist at an external office.
-If your dentist feels a dental specialist is needed, they will usually provide you with a referral, which lists both the type of specialist and treatment needed.
+Many dental clinics have dental specialists on their staff, but sometimes your general dentist may refer you to a dental specialist at a different office.
+If your dentist feels a dental specialist is needed, they should provide you with a referral, identifying the type of specialist and treatment needed.